NSLS-II-BMM/BeamlineManual/xafs.rst

 The first argument is the name of the output data file.
 The second argument is either the scan's unique ID |nd| something like ``f6619ed7-a8e5-41c2-a499-f793b0fcacec`` |nd| or the scan's transient id number.
-Both the unique and transient ids can be found in the experimental log.
+Both the unique and transient ids can be found in :numref:`the dossier (Section %s) <dossier>`.

 .. _macro: